delyle/SingleJointPointToPoint/README.md

 This script requires the Statistics and Machine Learning toolbox.

+Note: you may get a warning such as "Warning: Could not find appropriate function on path loading function handle".
+This can be ignored; it is simply due to an anonymous function that was inadvertently saved to the .mat files during the parameter sweep

 # Figure-generating scripts

 Various scripts are provided which generate the figures seen in the paper.
 Each begins with the filename `FigureX`, with X being the corresponding figure number in the manuscript.
 These are provided with the goal of being maximally transparent about the data we present.

+Several of these scripts make use of `linspecer`, which is bundled in the repository:

+>  Jonathan C. Lansey (2025).
+Beautiful and distinguishable line colors + colormap ([https://www.mathworks.com/matlabcentral/fileexchange/42673-beautiful-and-distinguishable-line-colors-colormap]()), MATLAB Central File Exchange.
+Retrieved July 3, 2025.

+Note: you may get a warning such as "Warning: Could not find appropriate function on path loading function handle".
+This can be ignored; it is simply due to an anonymous function that was inadvertently saved to the .mat files during the parameter sweep

 # Further questions